 - craft scissors

-Lay out the petal sheets flat on the tabletop and place the unfolded centre strips in the middle.
-The petal and the centre strips should have the same length.
+- Stack the sheets and fold the flower.
+Lay out the petal sheets flat on the tabletop and place the unfolded center strips in the middle.
+The petal and the center strips should have the same length.
 Next, accordion fold the sheets in 1 1/2 cm (1/2 in) increments.
-To secure the flower in place, twist a piece of wire or string around the centre of the folded strip and remove any excess wire.
+To secure the flower in place, twist a piece of wire or string around the center of the folded strip and remove any excess wire.

+- Open the flower.
 Fan out both sides of the paper strip.
-Carefully pull up the fringes to create a puffy flower centre.
+Carefully pull up the fringes to create a puffy flower center.
 It helps to spread the folds apart when pulling the paper up.
 Repeat this step with the petals sheets.
 If you leave the petals standing upright the finished flower will have the appearance of a waterlily.
 You can also style the petals down to create the look of a daisy or sunflower.

 Hang the giant tissue paper flowers